#1 Home Improvement Retailer

 Plant Hardiness Zones Explained

-The first thing to know when planting veggies, spring flowers, and other seeds is your planting zone.
+The first thing you should know when planting spring flowers, veggies, and other seeds is your planting zone.
 Every location in the U.S. and its territories is sorted into blocks by climate.
-Find your zone on the USDA planting zone map and learn when to plant seeds.
+Find your zone on the USDA zone map and learn when to plant seeds.

 Gardening in Your Growing Zone

 This region ranges from 7–9, with higher elevations in Zones 5 and 6.
-You’ll find fertile land in some places, desert and mountains with harsher conditions elsewhere.
+You'll find fertile land in some places, but deserts and mountains with harsher conditions elsewhere.
 What you can grow and when will vary considerably depending on where you live.
-In Zones 5 and 6, the outdoor growing season doesn’t begin here until mid-March or even April, although you can start some veggies by seed halfway through February.
-Warmer Zones 7–9 can plant earlier, but if you’re in the desert, you’ll likely want to investigate indoor gardening in a sunroom or porch.
+In Zones 5 and 6, the outdoor growing season doesn't begin here until mid-March or even April, although you can start some veggies by seed halfway through February.
+Warmer Zones 7–9 can plant earlier, but if you're in the desert, you'll likely want to investigate indoor gardening in a sunroom or porch.

 Start Seeds Indoors

 Measure your finger to use it as a ruler.
 In general, you'll plant 3–5 seeds, then press them into the soil to the depth you need with your finger.
 Mark where you planted the seeds with a toothpick or plant tag.
-That way, you'll know where your seeds should pop up, and you'll know they're not weeds.
+That way, you'll know where your seeds should pop up, and you can be sure they're not weeds.
 Otherwise, it'll be a surprise when the sprouts push out of the soil.

 Sprouts

-When your seeds have sprouted but aren't ready to go outside yet, you can still prepare them for outdoor life.
-These micro-seedlings are fragile — only an inch or so high, with the tiniest seedling leaf or two — but they're resilient.
-Seedlings certainly don't get all this pampering in nature when they volunteer and grow wherever they please, so they can handle more than you think.
+Prepare your seed sprouts for outdoor life while they're still indoors.
+These inch-tall micro-seedlings are fragile but resilient.
+Seedlings certainly don't get all this pampering in nature when they volunteer and grow wherever, so they can handle more than you think.
 However, don't go overboard, as your sprouts are still babies.
-You can even use an oscillating fan on low to mimic the wind and strengthen their stems.
+You can even use an oscillating floor fan on low to mimic the wind and strengthen their stems.

 Harden Your Seedlings